The Alien Factor: Reception

 Critical Outcast gave the film a negative review writing, "The Alien Factor is undeniably bad, but it does have a certain energy to it, credit for a guy who went out and just did it.
 I would not really recommend you go out of your way for it.
 It is not a good movie, just admirable for the conditions under which it was made."

 VideoHound's Golden Movie Retriever awarded the film one and a half out of four bones, noting that the film had "decent special effects".

-Sequels
+Sequel

-The film titled The Alien Factor 2: Alien Rampage was not actually a sequel.
-The sequel-sounding title was chosen by Retromedia distributor Fred Olen Ray to market the film on DVD in 2002.
+Alien Factor 2: Alien Rampage was released in 2001.
+The film was not actually a sequel.
+Retromedia distributor Fred Olen Ray chose the sequel-sounding title to market the film on DVD in 2002.
 The original title for The Alien Factor 2 was Alien Rampage.
 Alien Rampage was filmed in 1999 and was Don Dohler's comeback movie after an 11-year hiatus from filmmaking.

+Dread Central called the film "a crushing bore" and said it lacked Dohler's usual "hokey B-movie charm".